 He produced some of the greats of British cinema, including A Passage To India, Murder On The Orient Express and Romeo And Juliet, which received a total of five Oscars® and 21 nominations.

-In a continuation of his legacy, his son Michael-John Knatchbull is a member of our John Brabourne Awards Committee.
+In a continuation of his legacy, his son Michael-John Knatchbull and grand-daughter Kelly Knatchbull are members of our John Brabourne Awards Panel.

 As part of our programme delivery, we work with partner organisations who offer advice and expertise, and who financially support the awards, either as individual grants or as a contribution to the main John Brabourne Awards fund.